Carl-Gustaf Ehrnrooth: Family

-Carl-Gustaf Ehrnrooth’s father was Casimir Ehrnrooth.
+Carl-Gustaf Ehrnrooth's father was Casimir Ehrnrooth.
 His siblings are Henrik, Johanna and Georg.

 Business

 Carl-Gustaf Ehrnrooth's family is the biggest owner of the construction company YIT, Structor S.A.
 12.1% at the end of January 2012.
-Carl-Gustav’s brother Henrik Ehrnrooth is the chairman of the YIT Board of Directors since 2009.
+Ehrnrooth's brother Henrik Ehrnrooth is the chairman of the YIT Board of Directors since 2009.

-Ehrnrooth has ownership in Corbis Investments that includes stocks of Pöyry, Corbis is the major shareholder 30.96% in the end of March, 2012.
+Ehrnrooth has ownership in Corbis Investments that includes stocks of Pöyry, Corbis is the major shareholder 30.96% in the end of March 2012.
 Structor S.A. and Corbis are both registered in Luxembourg.

 Fennogens Investments S.A. is an Investment company in Luxembourg wholly owned by brothers Carl-Gustaf Ehrnrooth, Henrik Ehrnrooth and Georg Ehrnrooth.
-Fennogens Investments was the major shareholder with 10.98% of EQ Bank at the end of March 2012. eQ Corporation, was acquired by Straumur Investment Bank in Iceland in 2007 for approx €260 million and bought back in May 2009 for circa 37 million at the time.
+Fennogens Investments was the major shareholder with 10.98% of EQ Bank at the end of March 2012. eQ Corporation was acquired by Straumur Investment Bank in Iceland in 2007 for approx €260 million and bought back in May 2009 for circa 37 million at the time.

 Ehrnrooth had earlier invited Guggenheim project initiator Janne Gallen-Kallela-Sirén as a member of the board in a company he was a major owner in.